radtek/PdmCodeGen/README.md

     It will generate files in "Code" sub directory of your current directory.

+    If your current directory has only one pdm file, you can only type:

+    ```
+    PdmCodeGen
+    ```
+    Don't have to specify a file name.

 ## Tips

 You can create template files and type mapping file in current directory with prefix "_", if that, PdmCodeGen use these content to generate code files.